NexPlayer/iOS-SDK/player-statistics.md

 #### bytesReceived

-The current number of bytes received, as aninteger.
+The current number of bytes received, as an integer.

 #### totalSize